 Men with a family history of prostate cancer also face a higher risk of also developing the disease.
 A man is 2 to 3 times more likely to get prostate cancer if his father, brother, or son had it.
 This risk increases with the number of relatives diagnosed with prostate cancer.

 Studies show prostate cancer risk may double for heavy smokers.
 Smoking is also linked to a higher risk of dying from prostate cancer.
 However, within 10 years of quitting, your risk for prostate cancer goes down to that of a non-smoker the same age.

-Diet and lifestyle may affect the risk of prostate cancer.
+Diet and lifestyle may affect the risk of this deadly cancer.
 Tough there is no clear evidence, your risk may be higher if you eat more calories, animal fats, refined sugar and not enough fruits and vegetables.
 A lack of exercise is also linked to poor outcomes.
 Obesity (or being very overweight) is known to increase a man’s risk of dying from prostate cancer.